regovtech/front-end-ReactJs-developer/README.md

 - We use ReactJS and ReactNative.
 - The languages, frameworks and libraries mentioned are recommendations only, you are free to use other javascript frameworks /libraries you are comfortable with.
 - The project structure is up to your decision.
-- You are recommended to use git commits in a logical manner to demonstrate the development progress
+- You are recommended to use git commits in a logical manner to demonstrate the development progress.
-- Writing tests and adhering to development standards/conventions will let you gain extra points :)
+- Writing tests and adhering to development standards/conventions will let you gain extra points.
+- Writing design documents will attract extra points :)

 ### Submitting